Oka V Chitram

 Oka V Chitram (styled Oka 'V' Chitram) is a 2006 Indian Telugu-language comedy film written and directed by Teja, and produced by Dasari Narayana Rao and Siri Media Pvt Ltd. It stars Aadhi Pinisetty, Vamsi Krishna, Poonam Kaur and Madhu Shalini.
 The music was composed by Sri Murali.
-The film is inspired by the American film, Bowfinger and the Malayalam film, Udayananu Tharam.
-Aadhi Pinisetty made his debut in the film under the name Pradeep Pinisetty.
+The film is inspired by the American film Bowfinger and the Malayalam film Udayananu Tharam.
+Aadhi Pinisetty made his acting debut in the film under the name Pradeep Pinisetty.